Azure/azure-kusto-node/README.md

 ### Browser sample

-The main differences between the browser implementation and Node.js in the run are that ingestFromFile accepts a Blob object and ingestFromStream accepts an ArrayBuffer.
+The code is browser-compatible, with the main differences being that ingestFromFile accepts a Blob object and ingestFromStream accepts an ArrayBuffer.
+Authentication method allowed is only user prompt or token provider.
 Fallback files are called '*.browser.ts'.

 To run a quick sample for azure-kusto-ingest we provided a webpack config which uses the file index.html which runs index.js as a script.
 First add to index.ts: